AirLabsTeam/react-drag-to-select/README.md

 2. Render `<DragSelection/>` somewhere in code
 3. That's it!
 Mouse selection will appear, when you click and drag within window or element passed in `eventsElement`.

 This library will not select your items.
 You have to handle selection yourself in `onSelectionChange` method (see example).
+You can use `boxesIntersects(boxA, boxB)` method to check if element intersetcs with selection.

 ## useSelectionContainer arguments